dhrub0216/QuillHash-Assignment/README.md

 In AuthService.js, the execution of registering a user, logging in with username & password , and validation with token is carried out.

 In nginxlogService.js, the execution of fetching files and filtering with the help of different parameters is carried out.

+QUESTION- 2

+In case of load balancing by ELB, we need to move our authentication.
+When we are distributing traffic, we need to make sure that the authentication is completed before fetch/filter functionality.
+But if authentication and authorisation is on different servers then we might face problems as we are storing data (JWD token)
+SOLUTION- Keeping authentication and authorisation on same server and reading/fetching file on another.